justin-marian/router/README.md

   - Iterates through address entries to find an entry with a specified IP.
   - Returns *the entry's index if found; otherwise, returns -1*.
 - **Inserting New ARP Table Entry:**
   - Inserts a new entry with the provided IP and MAC address.
-Checks for duplicates and expands table capacity as needed.
+Checks for duplicates, expands table capacity.

-**Handling Incoming ARP Packets:**
+### Handling Incoming ARP Packets

 - Upon receiving an ARP packet, the router checks its validity and type.
   - `ARP requests` replies with router's MAC address.